+92 340 5243603

 Pin Configuration

-- Pin 2 (Base): Controls the biasing of transistor
+- Pin 2 (Base): Controls transistor biasing

 Features